 Sieg fucking Heil!

 In the early 2000s some gang members focused on quietly making money from drugs rather than expending energy in destructive and profile-raising patch wars.
-The sale of smokable methamphetamine (known as ‘P’ or ‘Pure’) has outstripped other activities as the primary illegal money-maker for criminal gangs.
-In 2008, 78% of identified clandestine laboratories manufacturing P were connected to organised criminal groups dominated by gang membership.
+The sale of smokable methamphetamine (known as ‘P’ or ‘Pure’) outstripped other activities as the primary illegal money-maker for criminal gangs.
+In 2008, 78% of identified clandestine laboratories manufacturing P were connected to organised criminal groups dominated by gang members.

-A number of gangs also run legitimate, tax-paying businesses such as nightclubs, massage parlours, fishing operations and retail outlets.
+A number of gangs also run legitimate, taxpaying businesses such as nightclubs, massage parlours, fishing operations and retail outlets.
 Police believe that these are sometimes used to launder money made from illegal activities such as drug dealing.